 To the North the afternoon surface of Lake Erie glowered more brown than blue.
-The steel mills of Erie and Cleveland had been polluting the great lake for close to a century.
-Overhead a blank haze hovered over the endless fields of green corn stubs.
-The sun was drifting toward the western horizon.
-I took out my journal and wrote down single words describing the passing scenery.
+The steel mills of Erie and Cleveland had been polluting the Great Lake for close to a century.
+The sacrilege of nature hovered overhead as a blank haze.
+I took out my journal and wrote down single words to describe the scenery.

 “Sky, earth, lake, highway, cars, trucks, trees, barns, silos, birds, steel, bridge, flowers, clouds, haze.”

-The pen dropped from my hand and I dozed in the back seat until a sharp argument woke me.
+After several minutes the pen dropped from my hand and I dozed in the back seat until sharp voices woke me.

 “What’s the problem?”
 I leaned forward to the front seat.
 The lowered visors were blocking the setting sun.
-It as getting late in the day.
+It was getting late in the day.

 “Your friend wants to stop for the night and I say keep driving.”
 Pam’s face was firmly set by her determination to reach California.
 She hadn’t seen her doctor boyfriend since Christmas.

 “I might have never been past Buffalo before, but the last hundred miles seems like the same place.”

 “This is the beginning of the flatness.”
 The Midwest stretched from Ohio to Nebraska.